Star Wars land: Everything we know about Galaxy's Edge

-Disney announced its official opening dates for this new Star Wars immersive theme park experience.
-Stretching across 14-acres, this expansion to the current parks in Florida and California will include two rides, a cantina serving alcoholic drinks as well as multiple shops and food stops.
+Disney on Thursday announced its official opening dates for this new Star Wars immersive theme park experience.
+Stretching across 14 acres, this expansion to the current parks in Florida and California will include a cantina serving alcoholic drinks, multiple shops and food stops, and two rides.

+But only one ride -- the Millennium Falcon fight simulator attraction -- will be open at launch.
+The second, more ambitious headline attraction called Rise of the Resistance will be opening later in 2019 in phase two, but no specific date has been announced yet for that launch.

-But if you want to be the very first to experience it at Disneyland, you'll need to make a reservation.
-Between May 31 and June 23, a Disneyland park ticket alone won't get you in -- guests will need to make a reservation to access the land.
+If you want to be the very first to experience Galaxy's Edge at Disneyland, you'll need to make a reservation.
+Between May 31 and June 23, a Disneyland park ticket alone won't get you in -- guests will need to make a reservation to access the Star Wars section of the park.
 It won't cost extra but there will be limited availability, and guests staying at one of the three Disneyland Resort hotels during those dates will get a reservation to access Galaxy's Edge.
 In a blog post, Disney says more details on how to make a reservation will be announced later.

 Disney says no reservations will be required for the Disney World version opening in August, but capacity will be limited.